P/E RATIO: [PASS]

 This strategy looks at the rate which earnings grow and evaluates this rate of growth from different angles.
 The 4 tests immediately following are detailed below.

-If the growth rate of the prior three quarter's earnings, 2.05%, (versus the same three quarters a year earlier) is less than the growth rate of the current quarter earnings, 8.70%, (versus the same quarter one year ago) then the stock passes.
+If the growth rate of the prior three quarter's earnings, 6.58%, (versus the same three quarters a year earlier) is greater than the growth rate of the current quarter earnings, 1.92%, (versus the same quarter one year ago) then the stock fails, with one exception: if the growth rate in earnings between the current quarter and the same quarter one year ago is greater than 30%, then the stock would pass.
+The growth rate over this period for AUBN is 1.9%, and it would therefore fail this test.

 EPS GROWTH FOR CURRENT QUARTER MUST BE GREATER THAN THE HISTORICAL GROWTH RATE: [FAIL]

 Companies must show persistent yearly earnings growth.
 To fulfill this requirement a company's earnings must increase each year for a five year period.
-AUBN, whose annual EPS growth before extraordinary items for the previous 5 years (from the earliest to the most recent fiscal year) were $0.66, $1.47, $1.52, $1.86, and $1.95, fails this test.
+AUBN, whose annual EPS growth before extraordinary items for the previous 5 years (from the earliest to the most recent fiscal year) were $1.52, $1.86, $1.95, $2.04 and $2.16, passes this test.

 LONG-TERM EPS GROWTH: [FAIL]